Perjury Charges in California

 But if you’re charged with perjury it’s serious because it’s a straight felony.
 There’s no such thing as misdemeanor perjury.
 So, anybody who is charged with a straight felony is potentially looking at prison or jail time if they’re convicted.
 Obviously, a perjury charge is a very serious charge you wouldn’t want on your record.
 When you’re trying to get a job or some sort of a career move, having a perjury charge on your criminal record is not going to be something that you want.

-To me, as a Los Angeles criminal defense attorney doing this twenty-five years, getting that strategy together from the beginning is crucial because it really dictates what you do in the case, what moves you make, who you talk to, what type of an investigation you do, how you deal with the prosecutor, how you deal with the Judge.
+To me, as a California criminal defense lawyer doing this twenty-five years, getting that strategy together from the beginning is crucial because it really dictates what you do in the case, what moves you make, who you talk to, what type of an investigation you do, how you deal with the prosecutor, how you deal with the Judge.
 So, pick up the phone today.
 I can help you if you’re charged with perjury anywhere in Los Angeles county.

 Call For A Free Strategy Session